Indian batsmen benefited playing in Aus before World Cup, writes Aakash Chopra

-Spending close to three months in Australia and playing hundreds of balls on faster and bouncier pitches as well as in the nets prepared this young batting unit to fire on international cricket’s biggest stage, writes Aakash Chopra
+Spending close to three months and playing hundreds of balls on faster and bouncier pitches as well as in the nets prepared this young batting unit to fire on international cricket's biggest stage

 Many questions did the rounds before and during India's tour to Australia right before the World Cup.
 Did it make sense to play four Test matches when the rest of the world was busy fine-tuning their ODI skills?
 Since most tours to Australia tend to be both physically and mentally exhausting, weren't the Indian players being spent even before they were to start the title defence?